 - At the same time cook the onion gently in a saucepan in a little oil until it is soft but not browned.

-- Add the potatoes and the whey and simmer for 20 minutes.
+- Add the potatoes and the whey or stock and simmer for 20 minutes.

 - Blend the soup either using a stick blender or transfer it to a blender, in batches if necessary.